 Cinnamon taken daily as a supplement helps to reduce total cholesterol and is comparable to taking statin drugs.
 Another great thing about cinnamon is that it helps the body use insulin efficiently and cuts blood sugar levels up to 30 percent.

 Lycopene found in tomatoes is a highly powerful antioxidant.
-Studies reveal that tomatoes, cooked or otherwise, reduce the risk of cancer in the gut as well as the prostrate.
+Studies reveal that tomatoes, cooked or otherwise, reduce the risk of cancer in the gut as well as the prostate.

 High antioxidant with a power punch.
 It decreases bad cholesterol and cholesterol plaque build-up.
 It plays a huge role in combating heart disease.
 Drinking juice pomegranate is the best way to achieve the benefits of this powerful fruit.